 High riding testis - 1

 The higher the score, the greater the probability that the patient has torsion.
 Ultrasound is recommended for those with low scores.
-Those with high TWIST score can be taken for surgery without ultrasound.
+Those with high TWIST scores can be taken for surgery without ultrasound.

 Ultrasound is the primary diagnostic modality beyond the physical exam.
 Ultrasound for testicular torsion is approximately 93% sensitive and 100% specific.
 Trained sonographers should perform this exam in a timely manner.
 The point-of-care ultrasound technique to evaluate the testicle involves the high-frequency transducer (5 to 10 MHz), ample ultrasound gel, and proper patient positioning.
 The process is described in brief below: